hatfieldlibrary/commons/README.md

 [![bitHound Dependencies](https://www.bithound.io/github/hatfieldlibrary/commons/badges/dependencies.svg)](https://www.bithound.io/github/hatfieldlibrary/commons/master/dependencies/npm)
 [![bitHound Code](https://www.bithound.io/github/hatfieldlibrary/commons/badges/code.svg)](https://www.bithound.io/github/hatfieldlibrary/commons)

-The goal of the Commons is to publish information about digital projects and collections that reside in digital repositories like DSpace, Contentdm, Hydra, and other local data sources or as unique, standalone projects like Omeka exhibits and public websites created by members of the community.
+The goal of the Commons is to publish information about digital projects and collections maintained within institutional repositories like DSpace, Contentdm, and Hydra or existing independently as unique, standalone projects like Omeka exhibits and public websites created by members of a community.

 The Commons relies on the [Tagger-2](https://github.com/hatfieldlibrary/tagger-2) public API for data.
 The Commons is loosely integrated with the [dspace-client project](https://github.com/hatfieldlibrary/dspace-angular-client) (a public DSpace client that works with a modified version of the DSpace 6 REST API servlet).
 [Passport](http://passportjs.org/) middleware authentication is available for CAS and Google OAUTH2 strategies.